Skip to content

 Menu Close

-A strong dedicated network driving change to enable rural people to be open about their mental health
+A strong dedicated network driving change to enable rural and island people to be open about their mental health

-The National Rural Mental Health Forum is a strong dedicated network of over 225 organisations from third, private and public sectors, with an outreach of over 500,000 people in rural Scotland.
+The National Rural and Islands Mental Health Forum is a strong, dedicated network of hundreds of organisations from third, private and public sectors, with an outreach to over 500,000 people in rural Scotland.

-The Forum drives change to enable rural people to be open about their mental health.
-It creates a solid evidence base for what works to improve people’s lives and develops a programme to influence policy makers to channel resources in ways that bring positive change through a network of rural organisations across Scotland.
+The Forum drives change to enable people in rural and island communities to be more open about their mental health.
+It creates a solid evidence base for what works to improve people’s lives and develops a programme to influence policymakers to channel resources in ways that bring positive change through a network of rural and island organisations across Scotland.

-The Forum delivers regular seminars in partnership with guest speakers from organisations part of the network to speak about key topics and issues related to mental health and wellbeing in rural Scotland.
+The Forum delivers regular seminars in partnership with guest speakers from organisations part of the network to speak about key topics and issues related to mental health and wellbeing across rural and island communities in Scotland.

-There needs to be connection before a mental health crisis occurs, preferably in a low-level, local and non-clinical setting with shorter waiting times and mobile outreach to all parts of Scotland, which is crucial to prevention.
+There needs to be connection before a mental health crisis occurs, particularly in low-level, local and non-clinical settings with shorter waiting times and mobile outreach to all parts of Scotland, which is crucial to prevention.

 History of the Forum